Juniper Berries Juniperus communis, Italy - Buy exquisite spices in our spice shop

 The juniper comes from the evergreen juniper tree (Cupressaceae), which belongs to the species of the cypress family.
 This tree has a height of up to 12 meters.
 It bears close together male (yellow and conical) and female (green and roundish) flowers, which produce the blue juniper berries every two years at different times.

 Aroma and taste

 Juniper Berries have a warm, woody-resinous, slightly sweetish aroma.
 They are very reminiscent of gin and also taste slightly hot.
 Since the 17th century they are used in Holland for the production of gin.

 Juniper is a wonderfully delicate spice and is present in many spice blends and pickles.
 In Scandinavia it is also used as a pickling spice for moose meat, imparting a delicate flavor.
 Here are some traditional uses of juniper berries:

 - In Germany, France and Austria, the berries are used in combination with cumin to make sauerkraut.

 Mixture for Meat Making

 To create a meat marinade, place juniper berries, garlic and salt in a mortar and pound everything.
 Then grate your roast (pork, game, lamb).
 For lamb and pork, I recommend the addition of rosemary.

-Juniper berries can be mixed well with the following spices: rosemary, savory, marjoram, thyme, bay leaf, garlic, pepper, salt and cumin.
+Juniper berries can be mixed well with the following spices: wild rosemary, savory, marjoram, thyme, bay leaf, garlic, pepper, salt and caraway.